A better way to add multiple strokes around text in Photoshop

 The second stroke appears around the text.

-Let’s add a third stroke.
-And the steps are exactly the same.
+Let’s add the third stroke.
+The process is exactly the same.

-In the Layers panel, duplicate the bottom shape layer by dragging it down onto the New Layer icon.
+Drag the bottom shape layer onto the New Layer icon to duplicate it.

 Making a copy of the shape layer.